mbdata/classified_car_ads/notebooks/query_data.md

 ```

 ## Copy the Output Results to the Local Computer
 In my case, the output results were split into 25 files, each named like 000000_0, 000000_1,..., 000000_25.
 We would like to have the data as one file, however, so we will need to concatenate them.
-First, let's copy the data over to our local computer.
+First, let's copy the data over from HDFS.

 Create a new folder in our main project directory, used-cars-mb:
 ```bash